tylerharter/cs320/f20/lec/nov11/README.md

 Let's say we want to subtract the third column from the first column (this is a linear combination!) to get values 97, 198, and 299.

-Relpace the `???` parts with numbers to achieve this subtraction.
+Replace the `???` parts with numbers to achieve this subtraction.

 <details>
     <summary>ANSWER</summary>